wesleyd/charade/README.md

     . .keychain/`hostname`-sh

 How do you run it?
 Just like ssh-agent.
 Specifically, to try it out:

-1. Clone the repository
+1.     git clone git://github.com/wesleyd/charade.git #Clone the repository

 2.     make && make install

 3.     killall charade   # Only if upgrading

 4.     killall ssh-agent   # Only if not upgrading

 5.     rm -rf ~/.keychain

 6. Launch a new shell or putty and try it out

 If you have a key in pageant, you should be able to go where it points.

 It just forwards ssh messages, so surprising (to me!) things Just Work, like adding keys with ssh-add instead of through the pageant gui.